 Dr. Cynthia Maskey, dean of health professions, was interviewed by Sam Madonia on 1450 AM about LLCC’s upcoming Health Career Expo which will be held on May 23.

-Jolene Lamb, coordinator, LLCC Culinary Institute, wrote today’s Epicuriosity 101 column in the State Journal-Register, “Holiday cookie baking brings people together.”
+Jolene Lamb, coordinator, LLCC Culinary Institute, wrote today’s Epicuriosity 101 column in the State Journal-Register, “What’s in season?”

-Jay Kitterman, consultant, LLCC Culinary Institute, wrote last week’s Epicuriosity 101 column in the State Journal-Register entitled, “Popular Pasta House returning to Springfield.”
+Jay Kitterman, consultant, LLCC Culinary Institute, wrote today’s Epicuriosity 101 column in the State Journal-Register entitled, “Team building in the kitchen.”

-Nancy Sweet, director of LLCC culinary programs and operations, wrote today’s Epicuriosity 101 column in the State Journal-Register entitled, “Soup it up for a cold-weather meal.”
+Nancy Sweet, director of LLCC culinary programs and operations, wrote today’s Epicuriosity 101 column in the State Journal-Register entitled, “Picnics!”

-Sean Keeley, culinary specialist, is the author of today’s Epicuriosity 101 column in the State Journal-Register, “Curry up!”
+Sean Keeley, culinary specialist, is the author of today’s Epicuriosity 101 column in the State Journal-Register, “Peruvian Blends.”